 Acute Care Education (ACE) is a nursing education company that has delivered quality educational workshops and courses since 1997.
 Since its inception ACE has taught over 10,000 nurses and other allied professionals in such courses as advanced cardiac life support (ACLS), 12 lead ECG interpretation, critical care review, cardiovascular review and neuro review workshops for nurses.
 Some students have come as far as Ireland, China, Israel and The Netherlands and just to attend our courses.

 Michelle Cleland is the founder of ACE.
-She currently works at University Health Network at the Toronto Western site in the Medical-Surgical Neuro ICU.
+She currently works at University Health Network at the Toronto General site in the Cardiovascular ICU.
 She previously worked at Sunnybrook Health Sciences Centre in the trauma ICU, cardiovascular ICU, neuro step-down unit, burn unit and the rapid response team.
 Michelle has also worked as a critical care educator at the Scarborough Hospital.
-She has been an executive member of the Toronto chapter of the Canadian Association of Critical Care Nurses (CACCN) in the capacity of education chair.
+She has also been an executive member of the Toronto chapter of the Canadian Association of Critical Care Nurses (CACCN) in the capacity of education chair.
 Michelle has also taken on roles at CACCN as editor and web master.

 Michelle began her career by developing and teaching the coronary nursing program at George Brown College.
 Her passion is delivering education using simulation.
 Michelle has achieved her national CNA certifications in critical care, cardiovascular care and neuroscience nursing.
-She is also certified by the Heart and Stroke Foundation of Canada as an ACLS Course Director.
-Michelle has been teaching ACLS with low and high fidelity simulation for over twenty-five years and continues to teach on a weekly basis.
+She is also certified by the Heart and Stroke Foundation of Canada as an ACLS Course Director and an ACLS EP instructor.
+Michelle has been teaching ACLS with low and high fidelity simulation for over twenty-seven years and continues to teach on a weekly basis.
 She brings her experience and enthusiasm to every course she teaches.